Fort Lauderdale Rear End Car Accident Lawyers and Law Firm

 • A presumption that limits a rear driver as the only responsible party to a rear-end auto accident, is something that can be rebutted.
 When evidence can be produced to show a jury that the vehicle in the front of the accident acted negligently in operating their vehicle, it should be allowed.

-• Comparative Negligence is the law which governs, and to presume that a driver who rear-ends another person is the only negligent party has no legal substances.
+• Comparative Negligence is the law that governs, and to presume that a driver who rear-ends another person is the only negligent party has no legal substances.

-• Regardless of a person’s involvement in the auto accident, whether they were driver/passenger of the front or rear vehicle in the collision, presumption of negligence will be available to them.
+• Regardless of a person’s involvement in the auto accident, whether they were the driver/passenger of the front or rear vehicle in the collision, the presumption of negligence will be available to them.

 What this decision has done for rear-end auto accidents is create opportunities for all parties to argue why they are not at fault at all, or at least not fully to blame.
 An effort by William Birge, the defendant, was made to have a rehearing on the issue, but the Florida Supreme Court denied that hearing in January of 2013.